felias-fogg/dw-link/docs/manual.md

 When after a debugging session you want to restore the target so that it behaves again like an ordinary UNO, you have to execute the following steps:

 1. Exit the debugWIRE state as described in [Section 2](#section2).
-This should be happened automatically when exiting GDB.
+This should happened automatically when exiting GDB.
 2. Reestablish the `RESET EN` connection by putting a solder blob on the connection.
 3. Burn the bootloader into the UNO again, [as described on the Arduino website](https://support.arduino.cc/hc/en-us/articles/4841602539164-Burn-the-bootloader-on-UNO-Mega-and-classic-Nano-using-another-Arduino).

 We are now good to go and 'only' need to install the additional debugging software on the host.
-Before we do that, let us have a look, in which states the debugger can be and how it signals that using the system LED.
+Before we do that, let us have a look, in which states the hardware debugger can be and how it signals that using the system LED.

 ### 4.3 States of the hardware debugger